 Login will be available from the weekend preceding the start of the programme for those booked

 How often do you hear the advice that walking is good exercise?
-It’s perhaps everyone’s favourite physical activity.
+It’s perhaps everyone’s favourite physical activity and can be really helpful for weight loss.
 Walking is free, and it is a type of exercise without seeming so.
 After all, you walk to get from Point A to Point B. When word spread a few years ago that a person must hit 10,000 steps daily to be healthy, everyone suddenly adopted a walking habit, from extra trips to the loo to picking up their own coffee from the corner shop.

 It’s great that people realise the potential of walking as a fitness component.
 However, not everyone has quite understood that a stroll along the shops isn’t as effective as a purposeful trek, especially if you want to lose a stone.

 Not every walk is created equal.
 A 2011 study in the Journal of Women’s Health measured the effects of different walks and concluded as much.
 While increased walking presented a fair amount of physical activity, a more leisurely pace is less compelling if you are setting yourself up for a specific fitness goal.
 Read on as we discuss how walking helps in weight loss!